apache/submarine/submarine-cloud-v2/README.md

 #   (1) Remove all relevant Helm chart releases
 #   (2) Remove all resources in the namespace "submariner-user-test"
 #   (3) Remove all non-namespaced resources (Ex: PersistentVolume) created by client-go API
-#   (4) **Note:** The namespace "submarine-admin" will not be deleted
+#   (4) **Note:** The namespace "submarine-user-test" will not be deleted
-kubectl delete submarine example-submarine -n submarine-admin
+kubectl delete submarine example-submarine -n submarine-user-test
 ```

 # Run operator in-cluster